Vjkumar2004/Vjkumar2004/README.md

 # 💫 About Me:
-✍️Iam Vijay Kumar, From Sivakasi.<br>App developer 😎.
+✍️Iam VijayaKumar, From Sivakasi.<br>App developer 😎.

 ## 🌐 Socials: